 When children are unable to live with their birth family, they sometimes need to be looked after by a foster carer.
-Given that these children will have been removed from their parent’s care, for a lot of them, this will be their first impression of what it is like to live in a safe and positive environment.
+Given that these children will have been removed from their parent’s or family’s care, for a lot of young people, this will be their first impression of what it is like to live in a safe and positive environment.

 So, what is a foster carer’s role?
 Ultimately, the role of a foster carer is to care for the children or young people in their care.
 But what does this really mean and what does ‘care’ actually involve?

 There are several different types of foster care, which will determine the specifics of the role of the foster carer.
 Sometimes, foster carers will care for a child in an emergency , which will be for a relatively short period of time.
 Other times, a foster carer might have a long-term arrangement whereby the child will live with them for a few years.